 4. Set the Tone During the Meeting

 Some employees have much stronger personalities than others.
-An employee with a strong personality may try to take control of the meeting by setting the tone of it for themselves.
+A difficult employee with a strong personality may try to take control of the meeting by setting the tone for themselves.

 Be firm from your very first words you say that the tone of the meeting will be set from your side of the table.
 During cases of employee disputes, pay close attention to this point.

-When there are disputes between two or more employees, a difficult HR meeting can quickly turn into an all-out war pitting one side against the other.
+When there are disputes between two or more employees, an HR meeting can quickly turn into an all-out war pitting one side against the other.
 This cannot be tolerated.